pyeventsourcing/esdbclient/README.md

 This method has a required `stream_name` argument, which specifies the name of the stream from which recorded events will be received.

-This method also has four optional arguments, `stream_position`, `resolve_links`, `timeout` and `credentials`.
+This method also has five optional arguments, `stream_position`, `from_end`, `resolve_links`, `timeout` and `credentials`.

-The optional `stream_position` argument specifies a position in the stream.
-The default value of `stream_position` is `None`, which means that all events recorded in the stream will be obtained in the order they were recorded.
+The optional `stream_position` argument specifies a position in the stream from which to start subscribing.
+The default value of `stream_position` is `None`, which means that all events recorded in the stream will be obtained in the order they were recorded, unless `from_end` is set to `True`.
 If a stream position is given, then only events recorded after that position will be obtained.

+The optional `from_end` argument specifies that the subscription will start from the last position in the stream.
+The default value of `from_end` is `False`.
+If `from_end` is `True`, then only events recorded after the subscription was created will be obtained.
+This argument if ignored is `stream_position` is set.

 The optional `resolve_links` argument is a Python `bool`.
 The default value of `resolve_links` is `False`, which means any event links will not be resolved, so that the events that are